Agricultural Education

 - Earn a minimum cumulative GPA of 2.5 at Washington State University

-See the teacher education program website for full information about teaching certification requirements, including more about prerequisite courses and the state's WEST-B test.
+See the teacher education program website for full information about teaching certification requirements, including more about prerequisite courses and fulfilling the basic skills requirement.

 For all students at WSU